lluma/Vue-reader/README.md

 # Vue-reader
-- Open the virtual environment for backend to run on
+- Open the virtual environment for backend to run on\n
 $ source venv/bin/activate

 - On touch to run.py